Affiliate Artist FAQ

 My prices have changed, how do I update my piece information?

-To update piece information, scroll down to your ‘Available Inventory’ on your Artist Dashboard and click ‘Edit Piece Info’ to update pricing and any other information listed about that piece.
+To update piece information, click the green “Edit” button to update pricing and any other information listed about that piece.

 I sold a piece that’s listed as available on my profile, how do I update this information?

 Congrats on the sale!
-If a piece listed under your Available Inventory becomes unavailable, you may move it to the past project section of your Artist Dashboard.
-Scroll down to ‘Available Inventory’, check the box on the far right of the title you'd like to update, and then click "Move to Past Projects" at the top of the Pieces section.
+If a piece becomes unavailable, you may move it to the past project section of your Artist Dashboard.
+To make this update, click the “Change Status” button next to the piece and then click "Move to Past Projects".
 This will mark the piece as not available in our catalog but it still may be pulled into commission proposals as an example of past work.
-To remove the piece from your portfolio on TurningArt, click ‘Disable’ to the far right of the now unavailable piece title and it will no longer be searchable in the TurningArt catalog.
+To remove the piece from your portfolio on TurningArt, click the “Change Status” button next to the piece and then click “Deactivate.”
+The piece will no longer be searchable in the TurningArt catalog.

 Okay, great!
 What do you need from me?

 It’s easy.
 You can submit an application by navigating to our artist page.
-Within a couple of days, we’ll get back to you with instructions on how to submit the content we need to get you set up.
+Within 1 -2 weeks we’ll get back to you with instructions on how to submit the content we need to get you set up.
 We’re excited to see your work!

 My question isn’t answered here.
 Where can I send my question?